-How To Make A Candy Wrapper Zipper Pouch
+How To Make A Sweet Candy Wrapper Zipper Pouch

 Lazies, I’m a sucker for a pretty candy wrapper and I love finding ways to upcycle or recycle them into craft projects.
 So, head to the grocery, buy the candy, then use my free zipper pouch pattern to make a cute candy wrapper zipper pouch.
 PS: You can use fabric instead of candy wrappers.
 I made these to go in Easter baskets this year, but you can make them any time.
 And check out my zipper installation videos where I share my tips for using a regular presser foot to sew a zipper.
 Read on for an overview of the project, then GRAB the complete step-by-step free printable pattern below.